Wilson’s Disease – Diagnosis, Symptoms and Treatment

 What is Wilson's Disease?

-Wilson’s disease is a medical condition characterized by liver, neurologic, and psychological abnormalities related to the deposition of copper in the liver and brain.
-The condition occurs due to impaired copper metabolism, which result in copper build up in tissues.
+Wilson's disease is a medical condition characterized by liver, neurologic, and psychological abnormalities related to copper's deposition in the liver and brain.
+The condition occurs due to impaired copper metabolism, which results in the copper build-up in tissues.
 Most patients are diagnosed at age 5-35.
-Untreated Wilson’s disease frequently results in liver injury that often advances to liver cirrhosis and end-stage liver disease.
-Copper accumulation in the brain leads to movement abnormalities that progressively worsen – in late stages patients often have absent movement and speech (akinetic mutism).
+Untreated Wilson's disease frequently results in a liver injury that often advances to liver cirrhosis and end-stage liver disease.
+Copper accumulation in the brain leads to movement abnormalities that progressively worsen – in late stages, patients often have absent movement and speech (akinetic mutism).

 If left untreated, this disease leads to death – most patients die from liver failure.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
+Due to this condition's importance, patients must understand its causes, symptoms, and treatment.
 By the end of this article, you will have the answers to these essential questions

 - What causes Wilson's Disease?

 - What are the symptoms and signs of Wilson's Disease?